sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/denver-to-lisbon/index.md

 On the way in, we passed right over Lisbon and I got a very nice view of the city out the window.

-{{< figure
+{{<figure
   src="./images/flight-view.jpg"
-      link="./images/flight-view.jpg"
-      target="_blank"
   title="The view from my seat on the approach into Lisbon" caption="This is the West coast of Iberia."
 >}}

 <!-- TODO: embed the video arriving in LIS -->